Harbour Centre: In television and film

 In Beyond Belief: Fact or Fiction?, a group of young teenage girls ride the famous glass elevator to the top to dine at the fictional "Above the Clouds" restaurant and the elevator breaks down.
 (S04E13 - "Above the Clouds").

 Harbour Centre can also be seen in the Arrow episode "Dark Waters".
 The Harbour Centre is visible in the background along with the rest of the downtown Vancouver skyline at the beginning of The X-Files episode "2Shy".

 This building was also filmed in some episodes from the original MacGyver TV series in and around Vancouver.
-This building also had some shots from the TV Series Danger Bay.
+This building also had some shots from the TV series Danger Bay.
 There were also some shots from the Schwarzenegger film The 6th Day and the film Blade: Trinity.
-In The NeverEnding Story (film), Building is seen in closing scene, when Bastian is flying with Falkor, to get some revenge over the kids.
+In The NeverEnding Story, the building is seen in the closing scene, when Bastian is flying with Falkor, to get some revenge over the kids.
+It was also used in Final Destination: Bloodlines as the Skyview restaurant tower.